evansceo/Git-Serach/README.md

-# Github-API-Search--Update-Angular-cli-7
+# Git-Search
+## Author
+Evans Oduor Onyiego

-## This app is called [Github Search:mag:](https://zecollokaris.github.io/Github-API-Search--Update-Angular-cli-7/).
+## This app is called [Github Search:mag:](https://evansceo.github.io/Github-API-Search--Update-Angular-cli-7/).

 ### **This project was done using ANGULAR-Cli Version 7.**